Balancing Weights for Causal Inference in Observational Factorial Studies: Problem Setup and Weighting Framework

-Here, $m(\cdot)$ is a convex function of the weight, for example, $m(x)=x\log x$ \citep{hainmueller2012entropy} and $m(x)=x^2$ \citep{de2020direct}, and $\Delta_s\ge 0$ represents the tolerance for the imbalance in $h_s(\bX)$.
-Ideally, to remove all biases in factorial effects estimation, we would set the tolerances $\Delta_s$ to zero, requiring exact balance among treatment combination groups.
+In recent years, balancing weighting methods have been proposed to improve the robustness of weighting methods \citep{fong2014covariate,li2019propensity,de2020direct,ben2023multilevel,shu2023robust}.
+Rather than estimating the generalized propensity score $\pi_{\bz}(\bX)$, these methods estimate weights $w_i$ directly by comparing some basis functions of the covariates \citep{fong2014covariate}, $h_s(\bX), s=1,\dots,S$, which is usually implemented as where the $\Delta_s$'s are the tolerances of covariate imbalance.
+Ideally, to remove all biases in factorial effects estimation, we would set the tolerance levels $\Delta_s$ to zero, requiring exact balance among treatment combination groups.
 However, it may result in an infeasible optimization problem when the sample size is not large enough.
-Specifically, feasible weights $w_i$ can be found by solving $Q$ linear systems with $N_{\bz}$ variables and $S$ equations, requiring $N_{\bz}\geq S,\textrm{ for all } \bz\in\cZ$ to ensure the existence of such weights.
-However, as the number of factors $K$ increases, it becomes harder to satisfy this condition, necessitating a larger sample size $N$ to have all treatment combination groups with sufficient samples.
-If the sample size is not large enough to achieve exact balance, one option is to allow approximated balance by setting $\Delta_s>0$.
-In this case, choosing the tolerances $\Delta_s$ optimally is crucial but challenging in reducing the biases in factorial effects estimation while making the optimization problem feasible.
-To avoid the need for choosing the tolerances, we can take a different perspective and consider the following relaxed research question: When unbiased estimation of all factorial effects is impossible, can we still draw reliable inferences for the relatively important ones?
+Specifically, treatment combination sizes must satisfy the condition $N_{\bz}\geq S\textrm{ for all } \bz\in\cZ$ to ensure the existence of such weights.
+As the number of factors $K$ increases, it becomes harder to satisfy this condition, necessitating a larger sample size $N$ to ensure that all treatment combination groups have enough samples.
+In cases where exact balance is unachievable due to the limited sample size, an alternative is to allow approximated balance by setting $\Delta_s>0$.
+In such scenarios, choosing the tolerances $\Delta_s$ optimally is crucial in reducing the biases in factorial effects estimation while challenging in making the optimization problem feasible.

+This idea of viewing the treatment combinations as a multi-valued treatment implicitly assumes we want to estimate all factorial effects.
+When unbiased estimation of all factorial effects is impossible, we take a different perspective and consider the following relaxed research question: Can we still draw reliable inferences for the relatively important ones?